ratwolfzero/hopalong_python/README.md

 The sequence of (x<sub>1</sub>, y<sub>1</sub>), (x<sub>2</sub>, y<sub>2</sub>), ... (x<sub>n</sub>, y<sub>n</sub>)  coordinates is specified by an initial point (x<sub>0</sub>, y<sub>0</sub>) and three constants a, b, and c.

-A two-pass algorithm is employed to compute the Hopalong Attractor, sequentially processing in both passes through straightforward loops.
+A two-pass algorithm is employed to compute the Hopalong Attractor by sequentially processing in both passes through straightforward loops.

-- In the first pass, the algorithm determines the full trajectory extents, which consist of the minimum and maximum values of the attractor trajectory.
+- In the first pass, the algorithm determines the overall trajectory extents, which consist of the minimum and maximum values of the attractor trajectory.

 - In the second pass, the algorithm generates the sequence of trajectory points and maps them directly to image pixel coordinates, representing the attractor hit pattern information (where the pixel value is > 0).
 Only this hit information is updated and stored in an image array, which is initialized with zero values.

 For details on handling pixels with multiple hits, see the 'Features' section.
-To learn about the motivation to use the two-pass approach and it's beefits, refer to the "Performance Optimization" section.
+Foe further comments regarding the Two-Pass-Aproch, see the section "Performance Optimization" section.

 ## Requirements